deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 * Post at least two substantial (see below) tweets a week and take screenshots as you go so that you don't forget. <br />

-* Submit your tweets via Scholar each Sunday by 11:59 pm.
+* Submit your tweets via Scholar each Friday by 11:59 pm.

 ### Week 11 on . . .